CJINConsulting/gradientedge/README.md

 - Latest browsers and versions

 ### Challenge assumptions
+- The challenge is to see a 'proof of work'.
+Not a perfect, polished example with every anticipated feature, but an idea of thought processes and progressive build of a framework over time
 - The test is for a 'logged out' user
 - Any product can be selected
 - We're not validating any of the details of the product